-Make sure you bring a large water bottle with you.
+Make sure you bring a large water bottle to the flea market with you.
 Avoid soft drinks, alcoholic beverages and anything with caffeine – as these can all dehydrate you.
 You should also avoid ice cold water as it evaporates from your system faster than room temperature water (causing you to sweat more).
 In addition, you can use an atomizer/sprayer and/or a portable fan.

 Deciding what to wear to a flea market is actually an essential part of a positive flea market experience – especially when it comes to finding the right footwear for flea markets.
 Wear shoes that you know you can walk around in for a prolonged amount of time.
 Avoid flip flops or sandals that don’t offer much support or coverage.
 Flea markets can get very crowded, especially if you attend some of the big flea market events.
 Those are great, but there’s a high risk of someone stepping on your toes!

 It’s important to wear a sunhat, sunglasses and high factor sunscreen when attending a flea market in summer.
 You may not sunbathe at the beach, but often there is little shadow to be found at flea markets, so don’t underestimate it.
 Know the symptoms of heat stroke, these include; throbbing headache, dizziness, lack of sweating despite the heat, nausea, rapid breathing and heartbeat, disorientation, unconsciousness and even seizures.
 If you’re experiencing more than two of these symptoms you should seek medical attention.

-A lot of flea market frequenters seem to think that turning up at the end of the day is the best way to nab a bargain.
+A lot of flea market visitors seem to think that turning up at the end of the day is the best way to nab a bargain.
 That may sometimes be the case, however, it certainly won’t leave customers with an item that is of any value.
 Savvy shoppers always turn up early, therefore snapping up all of the goodies with their keen eye and impressive bartering technique.
 In summer, there is an additional advantage: Visit flea markets in the early morning hours – it will be significantly cooler!

-Flea Market Haggling is an art and a vital part of the flea market experience – if you’re not willing to barter with the vendors, then you’re not doing it right.
+Flea Market Haggling is an art and a vital part of the experience – if you are not willing to barter with the vendors, then you’re not doing it right.
 Simple as that.
 Despite the hot weather, make sure that you keep a cool head and negotiate in a friendly manner.
 If the vendor still isn’t willing to come down to a fair price, say okay and walk away – chances are that they’ll soon regret it and shout for you to come back.

 Many flea markets aren’t dog-friendly.
 It’s best to ring up the market beforehand to check whether it’s okay to bring dogs.
 If not, and you can’t find anyone to look after them, it’s best to leave your dog at home where it’s cool rather than leaving them alone in a hot car.
 Parking in the shade and leaving plenty of water still doesn’t make it safe for your furry buddies!

-Before purchasing a bulky item, first ask the merchant if you can keep it aside and pick it up later.
-Most vendors will happily keep it in a corner of their booth for you.
+Before purchasing a bulky item, first, ask the merchant if you can keep it aside and pick it up later.
+Most flea market vendors will happily keep it in a corner of their booth for you.
 This means you can keep your hands free, and you won’t get exhausted too quickly by carrying a heavy item around with you.
 Just don’t forget to locate the booth where you bought it!
 If you plan to buy a lot while on vacation, do some research on how to ship your flea market finds home.